milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 For our affiliates' everyday business purposes - information about your transactions and experiences	Yes	No For our affiliates' everyday business purposes - information about your creditworthiness	Yes	Yes For our affiliates to market to you	Yes	Yes
-For non affiliates to market to you	Yes	Yes
+For nonaffiliates to market to you	Yes	Yes
 To limit our sharing
 Call 1–888–868–8618 – our menu will prompt you through your choice(s).
 We accept operator relay calls.
 Visit us online: chase.com/privacypreferences